ArchGPT/insomnium/README.md

 ## Roadmap

 I have removed user login, tracking, analytics, etc, from Insomnia so it is now a 100% local app.
-Insomnium 1.0 will be released when the following tasks are completed:

-- [x] finalize the cleaning-up of existing codebase to make the GUI faster
-- [ ] switch to using file-system to store everything.

-  (Currently Insomnia uses [NeDB](https://github.com/louischatriot/nedb) which is not maintained since 2016, and appears to be buggy).
-  Now that Insomnium is going to exist as a 100% local app (strictly without any cloud services syncing, etc), it makes sense that we store projects/requests/documents as folders/files.
-This will make import/export less clunky, because in the new Insomnium we will just be directly editing files (via the request GUI) and most recent N results will be saved into a `.api_cache` folder.

-- [ ] In this new version, Insomnium will be able to open any folder as a workspace, and users can share the folder (e.g. `insomnium_testing_api/`) with each other by commiting to a git repo.

 If you have any feature request or encountered any bug, feel free to [open an issue](https://github.com/ArchGPT/insomnium/issues).
 Thanks!
 I'm also working on a Code Llama plugin for Insomnium to make it more easily customizable and extensible, while keeping the core product fast and 100% local-only.
+[You can read more about Insomnium's roadmap here](https://github.com/ArchGPT/insomnium/discussions/13).

 > _**Vote for Insomnium's new icon now! [github.com/ArchGPT/insomnium/discussions/11](https://github.com/ArchGPT/insomnium/discussions/11)**_